9 College Essay Topics to Avoid at ALL COSTS

 One of the most popular college essay topics to avoid is writing about someone you look up to or admire.
 It’s not that this topic automatically results in a bad college essay.
 It’s simply that so many people rely on this topic because it’s common, well-rehearsed, and easy.

 Everyone can think of someone who inspires them to be a better person, to work harder, and to dream bigger.
-Whether that’s a family member or someone famous, the answers are pretty cliche.
+Whether that’s a family member or someone famous, the answers are pretty mundane.
 Yes, it’s probably undoubtedly true that your parents, grandparents, aunts, uncles, and even your siblings inspired you in some way.
+But that’s true for most people.

 When it comes to famous people, the answers become even more obvious.
 Albert Einstein, Abraham Lincoln, Mahatma Gandhi, Nelson Mandela, and Dr. Martin Luther King Jr. are just a few of the most popular names.

-Although we encourage students to avoid this topic, you can make it work by focusing the vast majority of the essay by talking about how you’ve been influenced positively by this individual you look up to.
-Spending too much time on why you admire them will end up making your essay more cliche and, as a result, more forgettable.
+Although we encourage students to avoid this topic, you can make it work by focusing the vast majority of the essay by talking about how you’ve been influenced positively by the individual you look up to.
+Spending too much time on why you admire them will end up making your essay less interesting and, as a result, more forgettable.

 A volunteer experience

 College admissions officers love to see students who dedicate their free time to good causes.
-However, writing an essay about this is to pull off without coming across as cliche.
+However, writing an essay about this can be difficult.
 Even worse, these topics can make applicants seem pretentious and full of themselves.
 The main problem with this topic is that students tend to talk too much about what they did, how they made a positive change, and how they were also positively impacted.

-This series of events – student doing something charitable, the gesture having a positive impact, and the student feeling good about it – is a cliche trap.
+This series of events – student doing something charitable, the gesture having a positive impact, and the student feeling good about it – is a trap.
 It sounds great, looks great, and might even feel great.
-But it’s been done a hundred times before.
+But it’s been done countless times before.
 If you really want to use this topic, we strongly advise you to switch it up and make it more interesting by talking about how it challenged you.
-Maybe you had some preconceived notions or stereotypes that were shattered after the volunteer experience.
-You can talk about how you grew from the experience without making it come across as pretentious.
+Maybe you had some prejudices that were shattered as a result of the volunteer experience.
+You can talk about how you grew from the experience without making it come across as pretentious and self-serving.

 Moving to a new home

-Just like immigration-related topics, talking about moving across the country on your college essays can come across as cliche because millions of people experience the same thing every year.
-While some people undoubtedly have a tougher time making the adjustment or fitting in with new crowds, the negative experiences associated with moving are common enough to make this a topic you should generally avoid.
+Just like immigration-related topics, talking about moving across the country on your college essays can come across seem like a cliché because millions of people experience the same thing every year.
+While some people undoubtedly have a tougher time making the adjustment, the negative experiences associated with moving are common enough to make this a topic you should generally avoid.
 If you really think you’ve got something unique to say related to moving, make sure the moving aspect is just a background theme.
 Don’t focus too much on it.

 Here are a few examples of essay topics within this vein that might actually work if executed properly.